pingcap/docs-cn/grafana-tikv-dashboard.md

 # Key Monitoring Metrics of TiKV

-If you use TiUP to deploy the TiDB cluster, the monitoring system (Prometheus/Grafana) is deployed at the same time.
+If you use TiUP or TiDB Ansible to deploy the TiDB cluster, the monitoring system (Prometheus/Grafana) is deployed at the same time.
 For more information, see [Overview of the Monitoring Framework](/tidb-monitoring-framework.md).

-The Grafana dashboard is divided into a series of sub dashboards which include Overview, PD, TiDB, TiKV, Node_exporter, and so on.
+The Grafana dashboard is divided into a series of sub dashboards which include Overview, PD, TiDB, TiKV, Node\_exporter, and so on.
 A lot of metrics are there to help you diagnose.

 You can get an overview of the component TiKV status from the **TiKV-Details** dashboard, where the key metrics are displayed.
 According to the [Performance Map](https://asktug.com/_/tidb-performance-map/#/), you can check whether the status of the cluster is as expected.